FUNCTIONAL RELATIONSHIPS: ARTIST-MADE FURNITURE

 Cocktails and snacks are available for purchase at Louise & Howie’s Coffee Bar in the lobby.

 G.E.
-SMITH’S PORTRAITS: JIMMY VIVINO & SPECIAL GUESTS
+SMITH’S PORTRAITS: JIMMY VIVINO, SIMON KIRKE, & SPECIAL GUESTS

 Produced by Taylor Barton

-Together, Smith and Vivino will take the stage for stripped-down performances, spontaneous collaborations, and behind-the-scenes stories from decades of life on the road and in the studio.
+Together, Smith, Vivino, and Kirke will take the stage for stripped-down performances, spontaneous collaborations, and behind-the-scenes stories from decades of life on the road and in the studio.
 The evening will also feature surprise appearances by additional guest artists, making each PORTRAITS event a one-of-a-kind experience.

 ZIGMUND’S THE FINAL HOOK UP